-The primary goal of EPSDT/HealthWatch is to ensure that children enrolled in IHCP receive age-appropriate comprehensive, preventive services.
+The primary goal of EPSDT is to ensure that children enrolled in IHCP receive ageappropriate comprehensive, preventive services.
 Early detection and treatment can reduce the risk of more costly treatment or hospitalization resulting from delayed treatment.
+Per 40 CFR 159.153, hospitalization means admission for treatment to a hospital, clinic, or other health care facility.
+Treatment as an out-patient is not considered to be hospitalization.

-See 405 IAC 5-15-8 and the IHCP Early and Periodic Screening, Diagnosis, and Treatment (EPSDT)/HealthWatch Provider Reference Module, provided in the Bidders' Library, for details regarding components and recommended frequency of HealthWatch screenings.
+See 405 IAC 5-15-8 and the IHCP Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) Provider Reference Module for details regarding components and recommended frequency of EPSDT screenings.

 The Contractor shall educate pregnant women and work with providers to educate women about the importance of EPSDT screenings and encourage them to schedule preventive visits for their infants.
-Additionally, the Contractor shall ensure that members between the ages of nine (9) and twelve (12) months receive a blood lead screening test, and again at twenty-four (24) months of age.
+Additionally, the Contractor shall ensure that members receive a blood lead screening test, based on EPSDT guidelines and in accordance with HEA 1313.
 The Contractor shall also ensure that children who screen positive are enrolled in case management to ensure CDC recommended follow up and environmental investigation and management as indicated.
-If the member is at-risk for lead exposure, the initial screening should be performed at the 6-month visit and repeated at the 12-month and 24-month visits.
-Children between the ages of 36 months and 72 months of age must receive a blood lead screening if they have not been previously tested for lead poisoning.
 The Contractor will ensure that children with elevated blood lead levels are identified, their provider is notified and they receive the recommended follow-up treatment.

-The Contractor shall work with Indiana DCS to ensure that all Hoosier Care Connect wards and foster children receive appropriate EPSDT/HealthWatch services at each age level and in a timely manner.
+The Contractor shall work with Indiana DCS to ensure that all Hoosier Care Connect wards and foster children receive appropriate EPSDT services at each age level and in a timely manner.